regisBafutwabo/regisbafutwabo/README.md

 ## About Me

-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Threejs and AWS amplify
 - 📫 How to reach me: regiswareja@gmail.com
 - ⚡ Fun fact: I focus way better with Hip-Hop music on